laanwj/etna_viv/doc/hardware.md

   - VR Video raster (YUV tiler)
   - TS Tile Status

-These abbreviations are used in `state.xml` where appropriate.
+These abbreviations are used in `state.xml` for the stripes where appropriate.

 [1] http://www.socip.org/socip/speech/pdf/2-Vivante-SoCIP%202011%20Presentation.pdf